fymue/pychessbot/Readme.md

 ## What data was used for training?

 The data I used to train the model was a bunch of recorded Grandmaster games taken from [this website](https://www.pgnmentor.com/files.html).
-All of the games I used to train the model can be found in the [data/](https://github.com/fymue/jlchessbot/tree/main/data)-folder.
+All of the games I used to train the model can be found under [data](https://github.com/fymue/pychessbot/tree/main/data).

 ## How was the model trained?